Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 Duration: 10

-At this point, you can either choose to complete `Option 1` above first then skip ahead to the section for `Monitor with Amazon Managed Service for Grafana (AMG)` on the left pane, or you can start from scratch by processing some sample data described in steps below before using AMG or Streamlit.
+At this point, you can either choose to complete `Option 1` above first then skip ahead to the section for `Monitor with Amazon Managed Service for Grafana (AMG)` on the left pane, or you can start by processing some sample data described in steps below before using AMG or Streamlit.

 #### 1. Create user, role, and database in Snowflake